State-Augmented Graphs for Circular Economy Triage: Introduction Background

 This paper addresses the lack of formal triage models for CE decision-making.
 We aim to develop a CE triage model which considers both environmental and economic value during disassembly process.
 The approach formally models a continue disassembly or commit to a CE option decision, enabling planning to balance retained value against disassembly costs and operational constraints.
-We demonstrate it using a representative example of an EV battery module, demonstrating how the framework navigates recursive, hierarchical valuation to make triage decisions.
+The modelling of the economic and environment parameters, such as what determines a health score or what criteria a given CE route has in reality, is not undertaken.
+Instead this work intends to provide a formulation and framework for such metrics to be assessed and used effectively once modelled.
+We demonstrate the formulation using a representative but purely illustrative example of an EV battery module, demonstrating how the framework navigates recursive, hierarchical valuation to make triage decisions.
+Including realistic parameters, but with arbitrary values that serve to demonstrate how the logic works.